zzossig/rabbit/README.md

 - `//div[@category='web']/preceding::node()[2]`
 - `let $abc := ('a', 'b', 'c') return fn:insert-before($abc, 4, 'z')`

+## Notice

+### Attribute node is custom *html.Node type

+Rabbit language support attribute node.
+But /x/net/html package has no such a type(it only have 6 kinds of node) and treat attribute as a field of element node.
+So, in order to make attribute as a node, I had to make a custom *html.Node type.
+It have following fields.

+- Type: html.NodeType(7).
+- Parent: node(*html.Node) that is contain the attribute
+- FirstChild, LastChild: `nil`
+- PrevSibling, NextSibling: prev or next attribute node(*html.Node) of current one
+- Data: attribute value(string).
+- DataAtom: atomized Data(atom.Atom)
+- Namespace: ""(empty string)
+- Attr: Attr field contains only one html.Attribute item.
+Is has key, value pair for the attribute.

+### Not well formed document will be transfromed

 Rabbit language uses the /x/net/html package for parsing HTML.
 So, the type of the selected node will be *html.Node.
 One thing that should know is that /x/net/html package is wrap a document with html, head, body tags if it is not well-formed.